FAQ for Day Tours

 Bikes are overhauled and shipped in the order of the reservation, beginning in late November and continuing through January.
 The date when a particular bike is delivered depends on when it was reserved.

 Yes, we can accommodate fat tire bikes on most of our tours.
+You may want to check with us to see if riding a fat bike is appropriate for the tour you have chosen.

 No, we do not have e-bikes in our fleet.
 If you are planning to bring an e-bike on one of our tours, please inquire first.
 Many of the trails we ride are for non-motorized vehicles, only.
 Technically, e-bikes are treated as "motorized" by most land management agencies that regulate the trails.
 However, we do have some tours that share the road with motorized vehicles.